Improving Existing Transportation Options

 - Is service affected during inclement weather?

-During inclement weather, there may be times when the Access On Demand and Access Chesterfield are not operating on a normal schedule.
+During inclement weather, there may be times when the Access On Demand service providers are not operating on a normal schedule.
 Every effort will be made to provide minimal service interruption for those customers who need life-sustaining services, such as dialysis.
 Please contact the service provider directly for more information during these periods.